heutelbeck/sapl-policy-engine/sapl-documentation/6_5_CombiningAlgorithm.md

 **Behavior:**

-1. If any policy votes `DENY`, the result is `DENY`.
+1. If any policy votes `DENY` and no error could have also produced `DENY`, the result is `DENY`.
-2. Otherwise, if any policy votes `INDETERMINATE` or transformation uncertainty exists, the result is `INDETERMINATE`.
+2. If any policy votes `INDETERMINATE`, or if transformation uncertainty exists, the result is `INDETERMINATE`.
 3. Otherwise, if any policy votes `PERMIT`, the result is `PERMIT`.
 4. Otherwise, the result is `NOT_APPLICABLE`.

 **Characteristics:**

 - Preserves error information
+- An error that could have been `DENY` blocks a concrete `DENY` (cannot safely merge constraints)
 - Distinguishes `NOT_APPLICABLE` from `DENY`
 - Suitable when the PEP must handle indeterminate states